Sexual Battery in Virginia

 Child sex crimes in Virginia

 When a person at 18 years of age or older has any type of sexual intercourse with a child under 13 years of age, then it is considered as rape.
-Also, a class four felony is inflicted upon a person that carnally knows a child is within the ages of 13 and 15 and yet engages in sexual activity with him/her, without the use of force.
+Also, a class four felony is inflicted upon a person that carnally knows a child is within the ages of 13 and 15 and yet engages in carnal activity with him/her, without the use of force.

 Class Six Felony

-The above-mentioned however becomes a class six felony in situations where, without using force, a 13-year-old child or older, however under the age of 15, consents to the sexual intercourse.
+The above-mentioned however becomes a class six felony in situations where, without using force, a 13-year-old child or older, however under the age of 15, consents to the carnal intercourse.
 Also, the person accused at hand is a minor as well and the child subject to rape is three years or more the accused junior.

-Solicitation or Prostitution
+Solicitation or Prostitution In Virginia

 Prostitution and solicitation are considered to fall under the same statute in Virginia and the offender will be served with a class one misdemeanor.

-Sexual Battery (on a minor)
+Sexual Battery (on a minor) In Virginia

-Taking Indecent Liberties with a Child
+Taking Indecent Liberties With A Child In Virginia

-This is considered a class five felony and it involves the offender being 18 years of age or older who intentionally exposes his/her own genitals to the minor and/or lets the minor expose his/her genitals to him/her, lets or makes the child touch or fondle his/her own sexual genitals and/or feels the sexual genitals of the minor, and/or performs sexual intercourse with the child.
+This is considered a class five felony and it involves the offender being 18 years of age or older who intentionally exposes his/her own genitals to the minor and/or lets the minor expose his/her genitals to him/her, lets or makes the child touch or fondle his/her own sexual genitals and/or feels the sexual genitals of the minor, and/or performs carnal intercourse with the child.

 If you need a Virginia Sex Crimes Defense Lawyer to help you with your Sex Crimes Defense case in Virginia, call us at 888-437-7747.
 Our Virginia Sex Crimes Defense Attorneys can help you.